-As mentioned before, coach-like managers are the foundation of a sustainable coaching culture in an organisation.
-It is not realistic for today’s managers to have comprehensive knowledge of all the technical and business skills of all their employees.
-This means the only effective way to improve their team’s performance is to support their team members’ already existing know-how into genuine contribution through active listening, powerful questioning and action planning.
+Efficiency and productivity of a company swirls around its organizational culture which is fundamentally given by the coach-like managers.
+In other words, the foundation of a sustainable coaching culture is governed by effective leadership traits.
+Since it is unrealistic for today’s managers to have comprehensive knowledge of all technical and business skills of their employees.
+The only effective way to improve team performance is by supporting their team members’ already existing know-how into genuine contribution.
+This can be done through active listening, powerful questioning and action planning.
 Moreover, in an ever-changing world where all employees need to constantly upskill themselves, managers can support the individual development of their team members on a one-on-one basis.

-Coach-like managers are not only the accelerators for career development, but they also leverage the development of larger units within an organisation.
-By empowering employees to take ownership and solve problems under guidance, coach-like managers facilitate high-performing teams contributing to a shared vision which increases organisational productivity.
-As a matter of fact, a study by the Human Capital Institute and the International Coach Federation states that organisations with strong coaching cultures report revenue growth well above their industry peer group (51% compared with 38%) and considerably higher employee engagement (62% compared with 50%).
-Another report by Deloitte Bersin and Associates claims that organisations with senior leaders who coach effectively and frequently improve their business results by 21% as compared to those who never coach.
+Coach-like managers are not only the accelerators for career development, but also leverage the development of larger units within an organization.
+By empowering employees to take ownership and solve problems under guidance, coach-like leaders facilitate high-performing teams contributing to a shared vision and thereby, increased organizational productivity.
+As a matter of fact, a study by the Human Capital Institute and the International Coach Federation states that

-The common opinion about coaching and leadership development programs is that they are ineffective and unsustainable.
-The main reason for this is that traditional courses cover abstract and theoretical training in a limited amount of time, with little practice.
+The common opinion about coaching and effective leadership development programs is that they are unproductive and unsustainable.
+This is mainly due to the traditional courses that only cover abstract and theoretical training in a limited amount of time, with little practice.
 These short programs create only short-term awareness.
-Therefore, they are not internalised by leaders, and without customisation and implementation in the organisation, resistance occurs within the workforce.
+Therefore, they are not internalized by leaders and face resistance by the workforce due to lack of its customization and implementation within the organization.

 So, What Is the Sustainable Solution?